SchoolProject12345/OCardGame/ChaosCardGame/data/doc.md

 }
 ```
 To combine 3 or more effect, one may use chain of nested unions.
-(**TODO**) using the following syntax to form a chain of nested unions can be automatically created from an arbitrary amount of effect objects.
+(***upcoming***) use the following syntax to form a chain of nested unions can be automatically created from an arbitrary amount of effect objects.
 ```js
 {
  "type":"union_chain",